DenaSchaeffer/courier/README.md

 #### Completed Tasks:

-1. Task 1
+1. Use cases defined
-2. Task 2
+2. Use case diagram made
-3. ...
+3. Gantt chart created in Trello

 #### Contributions:

-1. Member 1, x hours, contributed in xxx
+1. Jacob Scheetz, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation
-2. Member 2, x hours, contributed in xxx
+2. Beth Hosek 2, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation
-3. Member 3, x hours, contributed in xxx
+3. Justen Stall, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation
-4. Member 4, x hours, contributed in xxx
+4. Dena Schaeffer, 4 hours, contributed in use cases, powerpoint, Trello, and use case diagram creation

 #### Sprint Retrospective: